Table of Contents

 - Forgot to send the ballot (10.2%)

 While there’s little to be done about the first reason, the other two can be managed by garnering interest in politics early on.
-Youth volunteering can be a motivator here.
+Nearly half of young people (48%) say that having clearer knowledge of volunteer opportunities would inspire them to participate more—highlighting how accessible, well-communicated youth volunteering programs can spark early civic engagement.

-In fact, a 2017 study showed a positive correlation between young volunteers and if they vote when eligible.
+In fact, a study showed a positive correlation between young volunteers and whether they vote when eligible.

 Instead of a myopic view of success, by engaging future voters today, you help your future campaigns.